-As at the reporting date, the ICAV had two funds in its umbrella, the Gresham House Commercial Property Fund, formerly Appian Burlington Property Fund, (the "Fund") and Gresham House Credit Union Income Fund.
+As at the reporting date, the ICAV had one fund in its umbrella, the Gresham House Commercial Property Fund.
 Gresham House Commercial Property Fund was authorised by the Central Bank of Ireland on 4 November 2016 and launched on 30 November 2016.
 There were three share classes, Share Class A EUR, Class B EUR, and Share Class C EUR in issue at the reporting date.
-Gresham House Credit Union Income Fund was authorised by the Central Bank of Ireland on 19 January 2022 and was not launched as at the reporting date.